A rally for competitors by competitors.

 The event would later be part of the MSA British Rally Championship once again and witnessed some great battles between the all-2wheel-drive series.

 In 2015 the event was re-vamped and current sponsor – North Wales Rally Services joined the fray along with the Mintex MSA British Historic Rally Championship, alongside the Pirelli MSA Welsh Rally Championship.
-This partnership continues to this day…
+Those championship partnership continues to this day, with WKD Trained Dogs becoming title sponsor in 2021.

 Above text taken from the History of the Wolverhampton and South Staffordhsire Car Club event page which can be found here: http://www.wssccrally.org.uk/